Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Tư liệu) Con tàu bị tấn công khi đi qua Vịnh Aden, ngày 27/1/2024. Ảnh: AFP/TTXVN

-The ship was attacked while passing through the Gulf of Aden, January 27.
+The ship was attacked while passing through the Gulf of Aden on January 27.
 (Source: AFP)

-Ambrey Maritime Security said it had received reports of a vessel being attacked in the Gulf of Aden, approximately 200 km (125 miles) from the Yemeni city of Mukalla.
-Vessels in the area are advised to exercise caution and report any suspicious activity.
+Ambrey Maritime Security said it had received reports of a vessel being attacked in the Gulf of Aden, approximately 200 km off the Yemeni city of Mukalla.
+Vessels in the vicinity were advised to exercise caution and report any suspicious activity.

 In a separate incident, the UK Maritime Trade Operations (UKMTO) said a missile fell near a ship more than 100 km southwest of the port of Aden on April 7, but fortunately did not cause damage to the ship or cause any casualties.

 The attack came after two missiles were fired at a ship southwest of the Yemeni port city of Hodeidah.
-According to UKMTO, the US-led coalition intercepted one missile while the other missed the ship.
+The US-led coalition intercepted one missile while the other missed the ship, according to UKMTO.

-The sources did not specify who was behind the two attacks, nor did they provide further details.
-However, over the past several months, Houthi forces in Yemen have carried out repeated attacks on commercial vessels in the Red Sea to pressure Israel in the conflict in Gaza.
+The sources did not specify the force behind the two attacks, nor did they provide further details.
+However, over the past several months, Houthi forces in Yemen have repeatedly carried out attacks on commercial ships in the Red Sea to put pressure on Israel in the conflict in Gaza.

 (Tư liệu) Con tàu bị lực lượng Houthi tấn công trên Vịnh Aden, Yemen, ngày 6/3/2024. Ảnh: AFP/TTXVN